-So merely half an hour after photographing the lovely Marion Cotillard across the other side of the Thames, I found myself in a circular stairwell off a disregarded access-road leading to an almost hidden side-entrance of BFI Southbank, and why?
+So merely half an hour after photographing the lovely Marion Cotillard across the other side of the Thames for "two days one night", I found myself in a circular stairwell off a disregarded access-road leading to an almost hidden side-entrance of BFI Southbank, and why?
 Well, firstly because I didn't want to go home.
 Only loneliness and pain lay there.
 But secondly because despite not being a Dr Who fan, I had no reservation in photographing the two main stars walking from their cars to the door, stopping to sign for fans who'd located the hidden BFI entrance.
 I don't need to watch a show to go to an event... don't you remember I went to the Inbetweeners 2 premiere just two days earlier?

 Here's how it went down.